Restoring Connectivity in Vascular Segmentation using a Learned Post-Processing Model: Proposed method

 \section{Proposed method}

-In our previous work~\cite{esteves4573124plug}, we developed a model, $G_\text{reco}$, based on a residual U-Net~\cite{kerfoot2018left}, that learns to reconnect disconnected vessel-like structures from a binary segmentation result.
+In~\cite{esteves4573124plug}, a model, $G_\text{reco}$, based on a residual U-Net~\cite{kerfoot2018left}, is learned to reconnect disconnected vessel-like structures from a binary segmentation result.
 This model is trained on pairs of images containing connected and disconnected vessel-like structures (see top of Fig.~\ref{fig:scheme_framework}).

-We proposed an algorithm capable of generating random and realistic disconnections from any binary vascular structure. \modif{This algorithm is described in details in Appendix~\ref{appendix:disconnections}}.
-We demonstrated that our reconnecting term can be learned either based on manual annotations from the dataset of interest, or solely from synthetic images.
-This bypasses the need for an annotated dataset while still yielding satisfying results.
-To control the reconnection power of our model, we generated disconnections with sizes drawn from a Gaussian distribution with mean $s$ and standard deviation $\sigma$.
-In this work, we propose to use this reconnecting model as a post-processing step by applying it iteratively until most disconnections have been filed (see bottom of Fig.~\ref{fig:scheme_framework}).
+The reconnecting term can be learned either based on manual annotations from the dataset of interest, or solely from synthetic images.
+This approach eliminates the need for an annotated dataset while still producing satisfactory results.
+When using synthetic images for training, an algorithm capable of generating random yet realistic disconnections from any binary vascular structure was proposed.
+To control the reconnection power of the model, disconnections are generated with various sizes drawn from a Gaussian distribution with mean $s$ and standard deviation $\sigma$.

+In this work, we propose to use this reconnecting model as a standalone post-processing step applicable to any binary segmentation result.

+Intuitively, the size of the disconnections $s$ of the training dataset should be adjusted to match the disconnection sizes in the segmentation.
+A small value may be insufficient to reconnect a vessel with a large gap, whereas a large value increases the risk of false reconnections.
+To address both small and large disconnections while minimizing false reconnections, we propose applying $G_\text{reco}$ iteratively with a small value of $s$.
+This approach reconnects vessels gradually rather than attempting long-range reconnections in a single step (see bottom of Fig.~\ref{fig:scheme_framework}).
 The code of our approach is available at \href{https://github.com/creatis-myriad/plug-and-play-reco-regularization}{https://github.com/creatis-myriad/plug-and-play-reco-regularization}.